 One of the best ways to be successful in the classroom is plan things out ahead of time.
 Use the strategies below to prepare an overview of what you are going to teach for the school year and how you will fit major topics and specific concepts together.
-Refer to the sample lesson plan for a model of how you can structure each individual lesson.
+Refer to the Sample Lesson Plan for New Teachers for a model of how you can structure each individual lesson.

 Strategies to Get You Started

 - Become familiar with your school district's curriculum guide, benchmarks, and state standards.

 - Summarize the curriculum by listing single concepts within major categories.

 - List the concepts in these categories for both the grade level above and the grade level below the one you are currently teaching.
 Doing this will give you a sense of continuum, helping you become more informed when answering parental questions.
 It will also save you planning time if you teach a different grade level in the future.

 - Select the category you will teach first.
 Combine any concepts that are appropriate to teach together and arrange the concepts using any of the following criteria:

 - obvious chronological, sequential, ascending, or descending order

 - your teaching style

 - Use a three-ring binder to organize your materials by unit.